asd3494/MazePuzzle/README.md

 **Compiler**: GCC, Clang, or MSVC with the GCC toolchain should work.

-**Before you start playing, please read the `teach.pdf` file included in the project for detailed gameplay instructions and controls.**
+**Before you start playing, please read the `MazePuzzle食用指南.pdf` file included in the project for detailed gameplay instructions and controls.**

 ## 🤝 Contributing